WOODCHUCKERS FIREWOOD

 -

 Keep the fire hot and small.
-Feed it regularly with split wood and never let it smoulder.
+Feed it regularly with split wood and never let it smolder.

 -